M&A Community logo

 8. Final negotiation of the terms and closing period

-After the completion of due diligence and if no issues were found, the parties approach the final negotiation stage.
+After completing due diligence and finding no issues, the parties proceed to the final negotiation stage.

 9. Getting the final board approval